freebsd/pkg/features.md

-It is possible to ask pkg to create a metalog file to keep trace of what files are being installed and how they should be packaged (mode, user, group etc) usefull when installing in rootdir
+It is possible to ask pkg to create a metalog file to keep trace of what files are being installed and how they should be packaged (mode, user, group etc) useful when installing in rootdir

 ## Provides/Requires